KomalVarma17/MachineLearning/README.md

 ⸻

 ✅ Project Outcomes
-	•	Working API that extracts prescriptions and suggests substitutes.
+	•	Automated extraction of prescriptions and substitutes.
-	•	Containerized and deployable with a single docker run.
+	•	Successfully deployed as a containerized microservice.
-	•	Demonstrated ability to combine ML pipelines with production-style software practices.
+	•	Demonstrated integration of ML/NLP models with production-ready backend practices.

 ⸻